‘Difficult’ for Fine Gael to join coalition without rotating taoiseach – Coveney

 “But I think from a Fine Gael perspective, it would be very difficult for them to consider going into government without having a taoiseach for part of that government.”

+“There’s very serious challenges facing the country and we’ve got to keep the country right and put the people before ourselves and before parties.”

+Asked if he agreed with Mr Coveney that Fianna Fail and Fine Gael had learned to trust each other, he agreed and joked: “I think there’s capacity to get on.”

-A coalition with a smaller party would be “more stable” than an agreement with independents, Mr Coveney added.
+Mr Coveney said a coalition with a smaller party would be “more stable” than an agreement with independents.

-He said Fine Gael and Fianna Fail had proven they are “compatible partners in Government” but added that he suspects a third partner would be needed.

 Speaking to reporters in Cork, he said he was speaking personally as he was not a “decision maker any more”, but added: “I think a party is generally more stable than a group of individuals, although I have been involved in coalition governments with both.